GreatFriend129/LintyTextures/README.md

 Public collection of VFX related textures that I (Linty) have created.

 These textures are 100% free to use by anyone for any purpose.
 No credit is required, go nuts.
+Just don't claim that you made these yourself.

 Apologies if my organization is messy.